toydotgame/toydotgame.net/formatting.md

 * It's probably better practice to use `{% raw %}{% post_url yyyy-mm-dd-title
   %}{% endraw %}`{:.highlight.language-liquid} to inject an article's permalink **dynamically** rather than hardcoding them
+* Set the front matter key `description`{:.highlight.language-yaml} to a custom description for that page (e.g. in embeds elsewhere).
+It defaults to "Welcome to my corner of the internet!" for all pages, and specifically `_posts` will use the first paragraph instead.
+Regardless of the page collection or where the value comes from, they're all truncated to 50 words
+* Set front matter `slug`{:.highlight.language-yaml} to whatever you want (note that all hyphens become spaces and the first word is capitalised).
+  > Remember that the `{% raw %}{{ page.slug
+  > }}{% endraw %}`{:.highlight.language-liquid} value may be important/used for
+  > something else!
+  {:.callout-warning}
+  Also note that for non-Posts, the slug value isn't used in the aero section title

 ## Useful features
 * Use the `.hidden`{:.highlight.language-css} class (i.e. in an IAL) to set